-One of the difficulties in measuring with cups is that "cups" isn't a term of commerce.
-Items that are measured in North American kitchens by volume using cups, such as sugar, butter and flour, are actually sold by weight.
+One of the difficulties in measuring with cups is that “a cup” is not a legally defined term nor is it a term of commerce.
+Items that are measured in American kitchens by volume using cups, such as sugar, butter and flour, are actually sold by weight.
 A pound of flour is always a pound of flour, whether sifted or not, but this is not so for a cup of flour.
 If you take a cup of flour and sift it and put it back in the cup, you will now have more than a cup of flour because the added air in the flour will have increased the volume of it.
 Another example is a cup of walnuts: whole, halved, chopped, and ground will all yield a different weight of walnuts.

 In an attempt to control this possible disparity, recipe writers will often attempt to describe precisely how they want you to put the ingredient in the cup by using adjectives such as generous, loosely-packed, tightly-packed, scant, rounded, heaping, sifted, level, etc.

-The single difference between wet and dry cups are the rims.
-Liquid ones have a pour spout on them, dry ones don't.
-Dry Measuring Cups are meant to be filled right up to their rim.
+Dry measuring cups are meant to be filled right up to their rim.
 They generally look like large measuring spoon sets.
 They have straight sides, flat narrow rims and flat bottoms.
 The idea is that you take a knife and whoosh it across the top to level it off.
 Good ones have the measurement both on the handle, and on the back, so that if you hang them up, you can easily see the measurement on the back for quick access.

 They are generally made of glass or plastic, with glass being more usual.
 Either will have the measurements marked off at the sides.
 Most glass ones are made of a heat-resistant glass such as Pyrex.
 Transparent plastic ones can cloud over with time, making it harder to see clearly how close the liquid you are measuring is matching up to the marks.

-To accurately measure liquids, you have to raise a Measuring Cup to eye level or crouch down to its level on the counter.
-The top measurement line (1 cup, 2 cups, etc.) is always a bit down from the rim, so that when you need to measure the full amount, it won’t spill over the edges.
+To accurately measure liquids, you have to raise a measuring cup to eye level or crouch down to its level on the counter.
+The top measurement line is always a bit down from the rim, so that when you need to measure the full amount, it won’t spill over the edges.

 These cups are actually divided in two by a slanting piece of plastic, with the half behind the plastic shut off, out of use, and on the slanted divider inside are the measurements, though measurements also on the outside.
 Some people feel, though, that the angles created inside the cup make it hard to scrape ingredients out.